-- Johnny Carson hosts from the Shubert Theatre in Los Angeles. - Due to rules changes, the awards introduce a new category: Outstanding Drama/Comedy Limited Episode, to differentiate competitions between ongoing regular series and limited series such as the closed-ended "Masterpiece Theatre" limited series. - Talk show category is eliminated. - Bob Fosse becomes only person to win an Emmy (three wins for "Liza with a 'Z'"), Oscar and Tony in the same year. - Categories are created for Daytime Dramas and Non-Dramas.
+- Johnny Carson hosts from the Shubert Theatre in Los Angeles. - Due to rules changes, the awards introduce a new category: Outstanding Drama/Comedy - Limited Episode, to separate competitions between ongoing regular series and limited series such as the closed-ended "Masterpiece Theatre." - Talk show category is eliminated. - Bob Fosse becomes only person to win an Emmy (three wins for "Liza with a 'Z'"), Oscar and Tony in the same year. - Categories are created for Daytime Dramas and Non-Dramas.
 Mary Fickett of "All My Children" is the first soap opera actor ever to win an Emmy. - For the first time ever News and Documentary Emmys are bestowed in a separate, May 22 CBS telecast from the New York Hilton.

-- Johnny Carson hosts from Pantages Theatre in Hollywood. - CBS wins 44 Emmys, the most won in a single year by a network. - "Super Emmys" awarded for first time: since so many Emmys are given away each year for best actor (in comedy, drama, limited series and TV film genres), they would compete against each other for "Actor of the Year Series" or "Actor of the Year Special."
+- Johnny Carson hosts from Pantages Theatre in Hollywood. - CBS wins 44 Emmys, the most won in a single year by a network. - "Super Emmys" awarded for first time: winners of the year for best actor (in comedy, drama, limited series and TV film genres), then competed against each other for "Actor of the Year Series" or "Actor of the Year Special."
 Likewise for actresses, directors, writers, etc. Fourteen Super Emmys in primetime and five in daytime are awarded.
 Hollywood's biggest stars, producers and directors protest and threaten to quit the Academy but NATAS convinces them to give it a try.
 Soon after the broadcast, "Super Emmy" is dropped. - First time Daytime TV given a separate, daytime broadcast May 28 on NBC from Rockefeller Plaza in New York. - News and Documentary Emmys are presented on ABC on September 4.